Optimal two-qubit gates in recurrence protocols of entanglement purification: Conclusions

 In conclusion, we have proposed a general method to optimize entanglement purification for an arbitrary family of states.
-Our algorithm \cite{Francesco} can find the most optimal two-qubit gate that on average induces the highest increase of entanglement.
+Our algorithm \cite{Francesco} can find the two-qubit gates that on average induce the highest increase of entanglement.
 We remark that the method is general for the set of parameters defining the states.
 Optimizing for a single state is also possible, as shown in one of the presented examples.
-Furthermore, we have focused on the degree of entanglement measured by the concurrence and not on the fidelity with respect to a particular Bell state.
-This is motivated by the fact that there exist an infinite number of maximally entangled states, and therefore entangled mixed states can present a larger fidelity with respect to maximally entangled states that might not correspond to Bell states defined in the computational basis.
+Furthermore, we focused on the degree of entanglement measured by the concurrence and not on the fidelity with respect to a particular Bell state.
+This is motivated by the fact that a general entanglement purification protocol may not always purify towards a given Bell state, but rather a maximally entangled state.
+As we optimize among many different protocols, it is necessary to use a measure for which all maximally entangled states are equivalent.
 A possible drawback is that one cannot know with certainty the final maximally entangled state produced by the protocol.
-This and other issues such as different input states, asymmetric two-qubit gates, and non-ideal local operations remain open questions.
-However, this work aims to introduce the concept of globally optimized recurrence protocols that is flexible enough to incorporate the aforementioned points in further investigations, which we plan to carry out in the future.
+This and other issues such as different input states, nonsymmetric two-qubit gates, and nonideal local operations remain open questions.
+However, this work aims to introduce a concept of globally optimized recurrence protocols that is flexible enough to incorporate the aforementioned points in further investigations.

 \begin{widetext}